 As the ubiquity of the internet and its associated connected devices continue to proliferate, so does the array of cybersecurity vulnerabilities.
 This, in turn, adds ever-greater complexity to security operations.
-Moreover, far too many organizations are facing down the growth of attack surfaces in enterprise cybersecurity with legacy tech, giving the bad guys a decided advantage.
+Moreover, far too many organizations are facing down.
+The growth of attack surfaces in enterprise cybersecurity has pointed up a fundamental flaw in the traditional approach.
+For far too long CISOs have looked at defense as a series of separate and discrete concerns — when really it calls for a comprehensive strategy embracing integrated controls, along with end-to-end security data collection, processing, and analytics.
+For this reason, it is best to ensure your team or vendors have completed robust CISO training.

 What Are Attack Surfaces?